xiuquan0418/BioinfoSummerSessions/precourse.md

 ## <img border="0" src="logos/logo_Slack.png" width="20" height="20" style="vertical-align:middle;"> Slack

 Make sure that you have **[Slack](https://slack.com/intl/en-se/downloads)** installed because we will use it a lot during the workshop.
-Communication, troubleshooting and group discussions will happen via **Slack workspace** `single-cellschool2021`.
+Communication, troubleshooting and group discussions will happen via **Slack workspace** `single-cellschool`.
 All accepted students will receive an invitation link via email.
 Please add this workspace to your Slack application on your desktop and do **NOT** use it in the web.

 Please join the following channels once you are in the workspace: